semiprime/pygenda/docs/known_issues.md

 * Startup is slow on Gemini.
 Possible optimisation: run independent tasks asynchronously.

-* Starting date of repeating events is not always obvious to the user.
-  For example, date 30th March, repeat on last day of month -> starts 31st March, but change to 3rd-to-last day of month and it starts 28th April.
-(Maybe this will be clearer when cursor moves to edited event?)

 * If calendar data is updated externally while Pygenda is runing (e.g. another instance of Pygenda, or some other app, updates database) the changes are not detected/displayed.